 You don't need me to tell you the pubs in Ireland are legendary.
 Each and every town and city around the country are filled with traditional bars, more contemporary ones, as well as a 'local hop' (local slang for nightclub).
 Here you can make memories with friends and discover what we mean when we say we have the 'gift of the gab'.
 It's also where you'll find out how we are (or like to think anyway) quite a funny race.

-Last year, as part of an online twitter event, partakers were asked 'Name famous people from your native hometown'.
-For the basis of this discussion, I adopted Dublin as my hometown.
+I once took part in a Twitter chat where one of the questions was 'Name famous people from your native hometown'.
+For the basis of this discussion, I adopted Dublin as my hometown (I’m actually from a place called Drogheda).
 So once I started answering the question I realised how big a part of our culture musicians and writers are.
 U2, James Joyce, Oscar Wilde, Bram Stoker, Bob Geldof and Samuel Beckett - there are just some of a huge number of artists that hail(ed) from Ireland.
 Touring Ireland you'll learn all about them, while in Dublin in particular, don't leave without checking out the Dublin Writer's Museum on Parnell Square.

 Ireland is steeped in history.
-The first known settlement began way back in 8,000 BC and we've strong connections with descendants of the Iberian Peninsula (Spain, Portugal and others), Vikings and others.
-One of the country's top attactions, Newgrange, is older than the pyramids, while there are castles, old town walls and more dotted throughout the country.
+The first known settlement began way back in 8,000 BC and we've strong connections with descendants of the Iberian Peninsula, Vikings and others.
+One of the country's top attractions, Newgrange, is older than the pyramids, while there are castles, old town walls and more dotted throughout the country.
 Even our more recent history is enthralling - the bullet holes from the 1916 rising can still be seen on the pillars of the GPO Arcade on O'Connell St. So when you're here, visit an ancient site, go see the GPO Arcade or visit a museum and learn more about this country's fascinating past.

 10. The coast